Home

 ~ Son Rev. Isaac "Brother Ike" Kennedy ~

-At the age of 18, Isaac married 18-year-old Lillie Poe (1919-1994), the daughter of William A. "Bill" and Melvina (Mayle) Poe.
+At the age of 18, Isaac married 18-year-old Lillian "Sister Lillie" Poe (1919-1994), the daughter of William A. "Bill" and Melvina (Mayle) Poe.
 The ceremony was held on July 2, 1937, at Philippi, led by Rev. O. Cunningham of the African Methodist Episcopal Church.

 They together bore a brood of five children -- Isaac "Scott" Kennedy, Vulius H. "Kenny" Kennedy, Velma Marie Adams, Cheryl Rae Kennedy and Jeffrey Kennedy.

 Isaac and Lillie both lived at Moatsville at the time of marriage, and remained there for decades.
-Known as "Brother Ike," Isaac made his living over the years as a carpenter, coal miner and farmer, but was better known as a Christian pastor and teacher.
+Known lovingly as "Brother Ike," he made his living over the years as a carpenter, coal miner and farmer, but was better known as a Christian pastor and teacher.
+He stood 5 feet, 6 inches tall and weighed 154 lbs.

-An article in the Elkins Inter-Mountain said that he accepted Christ as his savior when he was in his early 20s, and became a Sunday School teacher and assistant pastor at the Allegheny Wesleyan Methodist Church of Olive Hill.
-He went on to become a Sunday School teacher and prayer meeting leader with the Chestnut Ridge African Methodist Church.
-Said the Inter-Mountain
+An article in the Elkins Inter-Mountain said that Isaac in his early 20s had accepted Christ as his savior and became a Sunday School teacher and assistant pastor at the Allegheny Wesleyan Methodist Church of Olive Hill, otherwise known as the Croston Church at Olive Hill.
+He went on to become a Sunday School teacher and prayer meeting leader with the Chestnut Ridge African Methodist Church, also known as the Peoples Chapel.
+Said the Inter-Mountain:

 During the winter of 1958, Brother Ike and a group of faithful members began to pray that God would send a minister to the Chestnut Ridge Church and in the spring of 1959, the Rev. J. Frank Peoples came to the community to begin his ministry in the county.
 At that time, Brother Ike and Lilly joined the Chestnut Ridge Church, and he became the assistant pastor and teacher of the adult Sunday School class.
 In 1964, the congregation began to build a new building and Brother Ike spent hundreds of hours working on the church and sharing his construction skills.
 Brother Ike has preached revivals, youth rallies and missionary services and has taken part in or preached funerals for many members of the community.
 On April 12, 1997, Brother Ike was recognized by the congregations of Peoples Chapel Church and the Ford Run Pentecostal Church and many of his Christian friends for his 50 years of faithful living for Jesus Christ and four decades of ministry in and around Barbour County.